 With that done, fold the side flaps and adhere to first strip to the back of the card, with the flaps butting up against the back of the box.
 Do the same with the second strip, but have the flaps up against the front of the box.

 Tape to inside with edges meeting in corners on outer edges.
 I noticed at this point that my lovely ink blending toward the bottom of the box was getting covered by the folded flaps, so I chopped off roughly 2” of each flap.
-I also used a corner rounder to soften the edges of all the flaps and the top of the back panel.
-I intensified the colour a bit by doing a quick touch up on darkest ink-blended colors.
-I also considered using a cloud border die along the flap edges but I wasn’t completely happy with how that looked so I’ll save that idea for another design.
+Also I used a corner rounder to soften the edges of all the flaps and the top of the back panel.
+Intensifying the colour a bit by doing a quick touch up on darkest ink-blended colors.
+Then I considered using a cloud border die along the flap edges but I wasn’t completely happy with how that looked so I’ll save that idea for another design.

 Now we are ready to move on to stamping.
 If you are planning to stamp anything on any of the folded-down flaps, this is the time to do it.I wanted the rest of my sentiment to be continued on the front, bottom flap, so I stuck the flattened box in my stamping tool so I could hold it down with the magnets.I used my powder tool to prep the flap before stamping with Versamark and heat embossing with Ranger Gold Embossing Powder.
 For the actual stamping, since it was just a small sentiment, I used an acrylic block instead of lining up the stamp in my stamping tool.
 I do this a lot, and really find that the stamping tool is a fabulous investment, and can be helpful for a variety of stamping techniques.